jhg45-ua/Arxiv-Finder/ArXiv App/Documentation.docc/ArXivController.md

 # ArXivController

-The main controller that handles the business logic of the ArXiv application.
+The main controller that handles the business logic of the ArXiv Finder application.

 ## Overview